Check out the library's self-paced tutorial How do I search library databases? to learn the basics of database searches.

 3. I have too many irrelevant search hits.
 How do I focus them to my assignment requirements and research interest areas?

 - Use options in the Refine Results sidebar to the right of your search hits to focus them to sources more relevant to your assignment needs and more specific research areas of interest

 - You can focus your search hits to:

 - Academic Journals to focus to articles from peer-reviewed journals

-- source type, such as journal articles, books, newspapers, or magazines
+- Source Types, such as journal articles, books, newspapers, or magazines

-- As you scroll through the search hits, look at the assigned Subjects (tags), and see if they match your search words
+- As you scroll through the search hits, look at the Subjects (tags) assigned to the relevant articles you find, and see if they match your search words

-- Subjects (tags) also help you identify the specific issues around your topic so you can give it direction and develop it into a researchable topic
+- Subjects (tags) also help you identify the specific issues around your topic so you can give it direction and develop it into a focused research question

 - Click on the title link to open the full article record, which includes the article abstract and other information about the article such as author affiliation and citation information

 6. How do I access the article so I can read the whole thing?